platformsh/platformsh-docs/docs/src/create-apps/workers.md

 ```

 There's a lot going on here, but it's all reasonably straightforward.
-This configuration takes a single Python 3.7 code base from your repository,
+The configuration in `.platform.app.yaml` takes a single Python 3.7 code base from your repository,
 downloads all dependencies in `requirements.txt`, and then installs Gunicorn.
 That artifact (your code plus the downloaded dependencies) is deployed as three separate container instances, all running Python 3.7.